Best Hikes on the Finger Lakes Trail

 Here on Gofingerlakes.org, you can learn about the following locations which contain portions of the Finger Lakes Trail.

-The Finger Lakes Trail system runs from Allegheny State Park on the Pennsylvania border to the Catskill Forest Preserve, with branch trails to Niagara Falls, the Genesee River valley, the Great Eastern Trail, the central Finger Lakes, and the Syracuse region.
+The Finger Lakes Trail system runs from Allegany State Park on the Pennsylvania border to the Catskill Forest Preserve, with branch trails to Niagara Falls, the Genesee River valley, the Great Eastern Trail, the central Finger Lakes, and the Syracuse region.
 This system is built and maintained almost entirely by volunteers.
 The Finger Lakes Trail Conference (FLTC) invites you to hike the trail and volunteer to keep it beautiful; see their site for maps and tools.

 See some of our Favorite Hikes on the Finger Lakes Trail.